tyler-dardis/Health-Center-Data-ELT/README.md

 <br><br>

 ## Summary
 In this ELT project, I created a MySQL database for storing and querying community health center data.
-Once the data was loaded into the appropriate tables, I used SQL to clean and manipulate the data to prepare it for future analysis.
-After the data had been wrangled, I queried the database to perform some high level data anlaysis.
+Once the data was loaded into the appropriate tables, I used SQL to wrangle the data to prepare it for future analysis.
+After the ELT process, I queried the database to perform some high level data analysis.

 **Note:** This page presents the project in a reader-friendly format, with some query outputs.
 All of the raw .sql files are also available in this repository.